Last Updated on March 29, 2026 by Lisa Keys

 Digging in the dirt is what helps me.
 It's my favorite exercise.
 Thinking about what to plant, starting some seeds indoors and attending a neighborhood gardening class help to snap me out of the low.
 Spring arrived just in time.
 What's your plan?

-Today’s plan also includes some baking.
+Today's plan also includes some baking.
 It's my go-to therapy along with gardening.
-This recipe is a simple granola with a bee sting twist.
+This recipe for honey granola is a simple one with a bee sting twist.
 Have you tried hot honey?
 It sure has a kick and makes the best hot honey granola.
 Granola is typically a combination of oats, nuts and seeds with the addition of some dried fruit.
 I also like to toss in a bit of coconut, but you can do any combination of ingredients you like.
-To make it more interesting, I added some atypical spices and hot honey.
-For this recipe I used Mike's Hot Honey.
+I even make a pie crust granola.
+To make this recipe more interesting, I add some atypical spices and hot honey.
+Have you tried Mike's Hot Honey?

 Ingredients